 It’s not just the beeping thing that gets you on the plane, it’s the key to earning miles towards future travel and the gatekeeper of weird personal info about you too.
-Any walk through the airport is always a visual “what not to do” guide for boarding passes, so here are a few tips which will get you rolling in miles and more…
+Yes, some of which may be fairly personal.

-When this happens, some airlines demand a copy of a physical boarding pass before they cough up your points.
+When this happens, some airlines demand a copy of a physical boarding pass before they cough up your points and elite status credit.
 It’s not fair, but it’s a great reason to hang onto your boarding pass until the miles officially hit your account.

 Take Caution Taking Pictures

 The bar codes on your boarding pass reveal your name, booking confirmation code and frequent flyer data, so make sure to cover up barcodes and any other sensitive info.
 Here’s a full primer on that.

 Check The Back For Discounts

 Airlines are always looking for new ways to make money, and the back of many a boarding pass have become hallowed advertising ground.
 Whether it’s a discount on hotels at your destination or a coupon to save on luggage, it’s worth exploring what’s on the back of your boarding card.

 People love peeling that flimsy sticker off their boarding pass and when you reconnect with your bags and leave the airport, that’s totally ok – but if you do so before then, you may seriously wish you didn’t.

 Nerd Out With It To Pass Time

 Did you know the “seq” number on your boarding pass represents the order in which you checked in?
-Or that if you find an SSSS on your boarding pass after check in that you’re going to get a full on pat down?
+Or, that if you find an SSSS on your boarding pass after check in that you’re going to get a full on pat down?